evinr/Love-Staring-Machine/readme.md

 	Execute the ./Server/Serial_Dumper.py on the host computer.
 The port might need to be adjusted.
 Ensure the data in the JSON is changing.

-	Launch a webserver, like servedir, in the root directory of this project and open the ./index.html file in a web browser.
+	Launch a webserver, like servedir, in the home directory of this project and open the ./Love-Machine-Staring-Contest/index.html file in a web browser.